How To Know If You've Developed A Reaction Formation

 Social groups have been an important part of human survival.
 The lone human doesn't survive as long or as easily without civilization.
-Yes, it's true that many of us feel that civilization and society can make things difficult for us, but imagine what it would be like if every person truly were just out of themselves.
+Yes, it's true that many of us feel that civilization and society can make things difficult for usbut imagine what it would be like if every person were only out for themselves.
 There would be no infrastructure, no educational system, no agriculture or system for food distribution.
 We would have far fewer technological inventions, and those that did exist would have much smaller reach.
 We need each other.

 When we fear social punishment or being ostracized, we may try to very noticeably act in a way that is the opposite of what we fear being criticized for, as in the examples listed in this article.

 The thing about defense mechanisms is that they often operate on an unconscious level.
 You may not be aware of which particular defense mechanisms you use, or if you even use any.
 But if you possess a certain level of self-awareness, you can uncover your unconscious coping strategies.

 Studying the types of defense mechanisms and examples of each may help you to make a better judgment about whether you are currently using any of them.

 It's important to understand that defense mechanisms don't always develop because we think or believe something bad.
 We are attempting to protect ourselves from something we think will cause us anxiety or guilt in front of others.
 As humans, we often fall into the trap of thinking that we need to be perfect to be loved or valued, and that just is not the case.
 Remember, no one is perfect.

 Signs You're Engaging In A Defense Mechanism